 - 1. Type in upper right corner of illustration: - A. Attachment A-3 Development Plan - B. (Local agency's name) - C. (Project Title) - 2.
-Submit a development plan (should be 8 1⁄2" x 11") which indicates the following: - A. All proposed development in the scope of the project. - B. Existing facilities at the site to be retained. - C. Future development at the site, including any indoor buildings (senior centers, community centers, indoor water parks, etc.). - D. Graphic scale and north arrow. - 3.
+Submit a development plan (should be $8 \frac{1}{2}$ " x 11") which indicates the following: - A. All proposed development in the scope of the project. - B. Existing facilities at the site to be retained.
+Pictures of all 4 sides of any existing building must be submitted for review. - C. Future development at the site, including any indoor buildings (senior centers, community centers, indoor water parks, etc.). - D. Graphic scale and north arrow. - 3.
 If the primary project use will be a natural area or retention of natural features, a detailed narrative noting the ways in which the public will be assured of outdoor recreation opportunities must be prepared (i.e. interpretive programs, hiking-bicycle trails, etc.) Also a site plan is required noting all proposed access and parking areas, if any.